 Dual Diagnosis Care

-The dual diagnosis treatment program at Sunrise Vista can help patients work through co-occurring addiction and mental health issues.
+The dual diagnosis treatment program at Sunrise Vista can help patients work through co-occurring addiction and mental health issues through mental health therapies.
 Our staff collaborates with a patient’s regular physician or psychiatrist (when available) to determine the best course of action for mental health and addiction treatment.
-We specialize in treating the following conditions:
+We specialize in depression and mood disorder treatments as well as treating the following conditions:

 Every aspect of assessment, diagnosis, and treatment is conducted in our research-based, people-centered treatment center.
 We offer a dual-diagnosis program and treatment for chemical dependence (if necessary).
 In each of the programs mentioned, the sooner you seek care, the better.
 Your situation may present less of a crisis if you have the tools and support you need in your home environment or among your care team to address your needs.
 However, seeking care can be an extremely difficult decision to make for everyone.
 If you’re unsure that you are experiencing a crisis but are having a difficult time coping due to mental health issues or substance abuse, know that you are not alone.
 With Sunrise Vista, you have a whole team of experienced professionals behind you.
 We offer respectful, compassionate inpatient care to people at the most vulnerable times in their lives.
-We offer respectful, compassionate inpatient care to people at the most vulnerable times in their lives.
-For psychiatric care in the Arkon, Ohio area, reach out to Sunrise Vista Health and Wellness.
+For psychiatric care in the Akron, Ohio area, reach out to Sunrise Vista Health and Wellness.
 Treatment in our behavioral health and psychiatric center can help people get the lives they want.

 Reach Out to Sunrise Vista Today